top of page

 How long does a crown last?

-The veneered crown is the most common type of artificial crown.
-Well-maintained veneer crowns can last for more than twenty years.
-Ceramic veneers are generally more resilient and have a lower tendency to discolour than plastic veneers.
+Veneered crowns are the most commonly used type of dental crown.
+With proper care, veneered crowns can last more than twenty years.
+Ceramic veneers are generally more durable and show less discoloration over time compared to plastic veneers.

-Full cast metal crowns are also extremely durable and long-lasting.
-This applies to both base metals and gold alloys.
+Fully cast metal crowns are also extremely durable and long lasting.
+This applies to both crowns made from base metal alloys and those made from gold alloys.

-All-plastic crowns have a poor durability and tend to wear out a lot.
-They are more suitable as long-term temporary restorations and not as full-fledged dentures.
+All plastic crowns have limited durability and tend to wear quickly.
+They are primarily used as long term temporary restorations and are not considered a full value permanent solution.